20 interactive teaching activities for in the interactive classroom

 Use the chapter (or course) title as the pool of letters from which to make words (e.g., mitochondrial DNA), and allow teams to brainstorm as many words relevant to the topic as possible.
 You can also actually play scrabble and ask students to form words from the newly learned vocabulary.

 Tape a term or name on the back of each student.
 You can also tape it on their forehead.
 Each student walks around the room, asking “yes or no” questions to the other students in an effort to guess the term.
 Of course, the term has something to do with your lesson topic.

 Bingo is a fun game that can be used for all sorts of exercises: language exercises, introductory games, math exercises, etc. Take a look at this blog post with all the different bingo possibilities here.
 You’ll be surprised about how many interactive lesson activities you can do with just one game.

 Want to create a bingo game yourself?
 You can start for free right here:

 That’s it!
-Like in any list, you could add many other interactive teaching ideas.
+Like in any list, you could add many other interactive lesson ideas.
 I could go on for quite a while myself.
 But what about you?
-Tell me about your creative, interactive classroom ideas by adding them to this Padlet board below.
+Share your creative, interactive classroom ideas in our Facebook Group.
 This way, we can build out this article with many more great ideas!